-What are the California Lemon Laws?
+What is the California Lemon Law?
 What are my legal rights?

-How do I know if my lemon situation qualifies?"
+How do I know if my vehicle qualifies under the Lemon Law?

-A: A used vehicle only qualifies for protection under the California Lemon Laws if it was purchased with an unused portion of the manufacturer's original, new car warranty remaining at the time of purchase.
+A: Used vehicles do in fact qualify for protection under the California Lemon Law if it was purchased with an unused portion of the manufacturer's original, new car warranty remaining at the time of purchase.
+Certified Pre Owned vehicles, or CPOs, usually fall into this class.
 For example, if the vehicle was originally covered by the manufacturer's 36 months/36,000 miles warranty, then it must have been purchased as a used vehicle within 36 months of the time that the vehicle first went into service, and with fewer than 36,000 miles on the odometer at the time of purchase.
 Manufacturers' new car warranties differ and you should check the original owner's manual to determine the limits of your new car warranty.
 Note that an extended service contract is not the same as the manufacturer's new car warranty and does not change the requirement stated above.

-The dealer has told me that he will repurchase my vehicle under the Lemon Laws.
+My dealership has told me that they will repurchase my vehicle under the Lemon Law.
 Why do I have to go any further?

-A: Dealers are in business to sell cars.
-They will frequently tell a consumer that they will repurchase your vehicle under the Lemon Laws when this is merely a guise to "trade up" the consumer into a new car.
+A: Dealerships are in business to sell cars.
+They will frequently tell a consumer that they will "repurchase" your vehicle under the Lemon Law when this is merely a guise to "trade up" the consumer into a new car; they profit, you lose.
 Lemon laws create a relationship between the consumer and the manufacturer.
-The dealer has nothing to do with that relationship.
-Therefore the decision to repurchase a vehicle can only be made by the manufacturer.
-Nevertheless, you should be very careful in the things that you say to dealer personnel as oftentimes a record is made of those comments and later, when the manufacturer is investigating your Lemon Law demand for repurchase, those comments may come back to haunt you.
-In other words, the less said to dealer personnel the better off you will be.
+The dealership has little to do with that relationship.
+Therefore the decision to repurchase a vehicle can only be made by the manufacturer, and not a dealership.

 What am I entitled to recover?